mhshuvoalways/blog-using-third-party-api/README.md

 # React Blog App

 This is a simple blog app using third party API service.
-It lives at https://react-blog-app-mhs.netlify.app
+There are two branchs.
+Main branch will run only development mood and production branch will run production mood.
+It lives at https://blog-app-mhs.netlify.app

 ```bash
 Feature: